Medically reviewed by Dr. Youssef Tahiri

 Although silicone ears are customized to look realistic, unlike MEDPOR®/OMNIPORE® or rib cartilage reconstruction, they do not use your own cartilage or skin, so they will not look as lifelike as these biological restorations.
 It can also be difficult to conceal the “seam” where the ear meets the skin.
 Because of this, and since they must be removed at night and before playing sports, patients with prosthetic ears may not always be wholly satisfied with their appearance.
 Additionally, although surgical treatment for microtia is more costly, it is a singular treatment cost, whereas prosthetic ears must be replaced periodically.
 Finally, prosthetic ears are typically not a good treatment option for children, since they often get knocked off during play.

-If you or your child suffers from microtia, contact Dr. Tahiri to learn more about your treatment options.
-He can explain the various surgical treatments, and will be happy to refer you to an anaplastologist to learn more about whether a silicone prosthetic ear is right for you.
+If you or your child suffers from microtia, contact Dr. Tahiri and/or Reinisch to learn more about your treatment options.
+They can explain the various surgical treatments, and they will be happy to refer you to an anaplastologist to learn more about whether a silicone prosthetic ear is right for you.